 Some time-sensitive workloads require large computing resources for a short period.
-If Northwestern’s HCP cluster, Quest, cannot scale to your needs, Research Computing Services can help you to launch additional resources in the cloud.
+If Northwestern’s HCP cluster, Quest, cannot scale to your needs, Research Computing and Data Services can help you to launch additional resources in the cloud.

 Secure Computing for Regulated Data

-Research Computing Services has a variety of methods to build VM workstations, high performance computing clusters, and other batch computing systems in the cloud to ensure data security for HIPAA or other regulated data.
+Research Computing and Data Services has a variety of methods to build VM workstations, high performance computing clusters, and other batch computing systems in the cloud to ensure data security for HIPAA or other regulated data.
 These secure environments are created to provide both compliance and reliable performance with the required software environment.

 Powerful Interactive Computing

 Some data sets are too large to analyze on a standard laptop or a high-end workstation; some data sets or computing capabilities may be needed only for a short time.
 In these circumstances, investing in a powerful workstation may not be justified.
 For instance, you may have a machine learning model that requires a GPU, but only infrequently and for only a few hours at a time.
 We can help design a solution that allows you to pay-per-use for the resources you need, including high memory, high throughput, and GPU-enabled instances, and provide guidance on how to use it to take advantage of the capabilities of the cloud.